idebtor/nowic/c++cc/c++cc.md

 };
 ```

 In class Bar3, the data reference is ambiguous since it could refer to Bar1::data or Bar2::data.
 This problem is referred as the __diamond problem__.
-You can eliminate the problem by explicitly specifying the data origin (e.g. Bar1::data) or by using virtual inheritance in Bar1 and Bar2.
+You can eliminete the problem by explicitely specifying the data origin (e.g. Bar1::data) or by using virtual inheritance in Bar1 and Bar2.

 ## 4.5   Exercises
 1. Write a Bar class that inherits from a Foo class and makes constructor and destructor methods to print something when called.